pflanze/xmlhub-indexer/README.md

   incompatible changes were made.
-Changing the generated output is understood as incompatible here: if two maintainers used two different versions that produce different output, and they alternatively run `xmlhub-build-index`, then the xmlhub repository would receive changed index files each time, even when the inputs (the XML files) didn't change (i.e. they would overwrite each other's outputs and create new Git commits every time, spamming the Git history). `xmlhub-build-index`, when it commits changes to the xmlhub repo, automatically adds version information to the commit message, and before indexing verifies that the version of the last commit is lower or compatible, to prevent that situation.
+Changing the generated output is understood as incompatible here: if two maintainers used two different versions that produce different output, and they alternatively run `xmlhub`, then the xmlhub repository would receive changed index files each time, even when the inputs (the XML files) didn't change (i.e. they would overwrite each other's outputs and create new Git commits every time, spamming the Git history). `xmlhub`, when it commits changes to the xmlhub repo, automatically adds version information to the commit message, and before indexing verifies that the version of the last commit is lower or compatible, to prevent that situation.
 Version numbers